SDTC-CPMed/scDrugPrio/README.md

 ## Drug candidate ranking

 While intracellular disease models, including the biopharmacological properties of the drugs and centrality of drug targets in the cell type specific disease models, were used to understand the pharmacological potential of a drug on a given cell type intercellular disease models were used to set each cell type into a context of relative importance for the collective disease.
 To rank drugs accordingly, we calculated the sum of all cell types eigenvector centrality in which a drug was considered to be a candidate.
 This combined intercellular eigenvector centrality served as a measure of the general importance of the targeted cell types in the MCDM.
 Next, we calculated the mean of a drug candidates intracellular eigenvector centrality over all cell types in which the drug was considered a candidate to derive a measure indicative of the average pharmacological potential of a drug on the targeted cell types.
 Final ranking was primarily based on the combined intercellular centrality score and secondly the mean of the intracellular eigenvector centrality.
-For more detail we refer the reader to the publication acompanying scPred ***LINK TO OUR PUBLICATION / PREPRINT***.
+For more detail we refer the reader to the publication acompanying scDrugPrio ***LINK TO OUR PUBLICATION / PREPRINT***.

 # Setup

-## R environment of scPred
+## R environment of scDrugPrio

 Analysis was conducted in R 3.6.3 if not otherwise stated.
 Apart from DEG calculation using the MAST package which requires R >= 3.5, this package is compatible with R >= 3.4.